Kulicke and Soffa Industries (NASDAQ:KLIC) Updates Q1 2022 Earnings Guidance

 Kulicke and Soffa Industries (NASDAQ:KLIC) last posted its earnings results on Wednesday, November 17th.
-The semiconductor company reported $2.17 EPS for the quarter, hitting the Thomson Reuters’ consensus estimate of $2.17.
-Kulicke and Soffa Industries had a net margin of 20.60% and a return on equity of 31.70%.
-During the same period in the prior year, the business earned $0.29 earnings per share.
-Research analysts anticipate that Kulicke and Soffa Industries will post 6.14 EPS for the current year.
+The semiconductor company reported $2.17 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.13 by $0.04.
+Kulicke and Soffa Industries had a net margin of 24.19% and a return on equity of 41.70%.
+During the same quarter last year, the business posted $0.29 earnings per share.
+Research analysts anticipate that Kulicke and Soffa Industries will post 5.32 earnings per share for the current year.

-Several equities research analysts have recently weighed in on KLIC shares.
-Needham & Company LLC upped their price objective on Kulicke and Soffa Industries from $72.00 to $78.00 and gave the company a buy rating in a research note on Friday, September 24th.
-Zacks Investment Research upgraded Kulicke and Soffa Industries from a hold rating to a buy rating and set a $61.00 price objective on the stock in a research note on Wednesday, November 3rd.
-B. Riley upped their price objective on Kulicke and Soffa Industries from $80.00 to $85.00 and gave the company a buy rating in a research note on Friday, September 17th.
-Craig Hallum upped their price objective on Kulicke and Soffa Industries from $64.00 to $88.00 and gave the company a buy rating in a research note on Friday, August 6th.
-Finally, DA Davidson upped their price objective on Kulicke and Soffa Industries from $90.00 to $100.00 and gave the company a buy rating in a research note on Friday, September 24th.
-Five equities research analysts have rated the stock with a buy rating, According to MarketBeat.com, Kulicke and Soffa Industries currently has an average rating of Buy and an average price target of $82.40.
+KLIC has been the topic of a number of recent analyst reports.
+Zacks Investment Research upgraded shares of Kulicke and Soffa Industries from a hold rating to a buy rating and set a $61.00 price target on the stock in a research report on Wednesday, November 3rd.
+Craig Hallum boosted their price target on shares of Kulicke and Soffa Industries from $64.00 to $88.00 and gave the stock a buy rating in a research report on Friday, August 6th.
+Needham & Company LLC boosted their price target on shares of Kulicke and Soffa Industries from $72.00 to $78.00 and gave the stock a buy rating in a research report on Friday, September 24th.
+DA Davidson boosted their price target on shares of Kulicke and Soffa Industries from $90.00 to $100.00 and gave the stock a buy rating in a research report on Friday, September 24th.
+Finally, B. Riley boosted their price target on shares of Kulicke and Soffa Industries from $80.00 to $85.00 and gave the stock a buy rating in a research report on Friday, September 17th.
+Five analysts have rated the stock with a buy rating, According to MarketBeat.com, Kulicke and Soffa Industries presently has a consensus rating of Buy and an average price target of $82.40.

 A hedge fund recently raised its stake in Kulicke and Soffa Industries stock.
-Morgan Stanley increased its stake in Kulicke and Soffa Industries, Inc. (NASDAQ:KLIC) by 8.5% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 397,499 shares of the semiconductor company’s stock after purchasing an additional 31,016 shares during the period.
-Morgan Stanley owned 0.64% of Kulicke and Soffa Industries worth $24,326,000 as of its most recent SEC filing.
-94.47% of the stock is owned by institutional investors and hedge funds.
+Morgan Stanley boosted its stake in shares of Kulicke and Soffa Industries, Inc. (NASDAQ:KLIC) by 8.5% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 397,499 shares of the semiconductor company’s stock after purchasing an additional 31,016 shares during the quarter.
+Morgan Stanley owned 0.64% of Kulicke and Soffa Industries worth $24,326,000 at the end of the most recent quarter.
+94.47% of the stock is owned by institutional investors.

 About Kulicke and Soffa Industries

-Kulicke & Soffa Industries, Inc engages in the design, manufacture, and sale of tools used to assemble semiconductor devices.
-It operates through the Capital Equipment and APS segments.
-The Capital Equipment segment consists of ball bonders, wedge bonders, advanced packaging, and electronic assembly solutions.
+Kulicke & Soffa Industries, Inc engages in the designing, manufacturing, and sale of tools used to assemble semiconductor devices, including integrated circuits, high and low powered discrete devices, light-emitting diodes, and power modules.
+It operates through the Capital Equipment and Aftermarket Products & Services (APS) segments.

 Receive News & Ratings for Kulicke and Soffa Industries Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Kulicke and Soffa Industries and related companies with MarketBeat.com's FREE daily email newsletter.